kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 ![Night lights]({{site.baseurl}}/assets/img/hitching/night.png)

 I walk faster now.
 The pale stucco houses stretch on.
 Their shadows are long and tangled, and soon they melt into the rest of the night.
-Far off, an airplane ascends and then lingers, as if star-bound but frightened.

 I curse myself for my naivety.
-For thinking that it would be so easy to find a place to sleep.
-For thinking that this would go smoothly at all.
+For thinking that this would be easy.

-I camp on a roof.
+It's dark when I spot a ladder going up the side of an empty office building.
+I climb up and throw my things in a pile.
+Far off, the lights of an airplane blink blink blink in place.

 ![With Danny in the back up a pickup]({{site.baseurl}}/assets/img/hitching/4.png)